deraw/test-adlin/README.md

 ## Notes and thoughts

-I've used Vuetify for the UI components to get a chance to play with version 3 a bit and to gain time on the UI.
+- I've used Vuetify for the UI components to get a chance to play with version 3 a bit and to gain time on the UI.
-I've added IDs to the items in the list of rooms to be able to identify them in a more reliable way.
+- I've added IDs to the items in the list of rooms to be able to identify them in a more reliable way.
+- Ideally the UI should be a bit more polished and the UX should be improved, but I had to focus on the main functionality of the app.
+It would be great to also ensure that the UI is able to handle the different edge cases that could happen.
+- Ideally the back-end should remove the bookings as they expire so that the list of bookings is up to date.
+- I worked on the main branch and didn't create atomic commits, it was easier to work this way as I was working alone.
-I also would have liked to setup a proper lint configuration with Git Hooks, to configure a proper logger and so on!
+- I also would have liked to setup a proper lint configuration with Git Hooks, to configure a proper logger and so on!

 ## Front-End